 ● The 2017/18 season mirrored that of the previous year; again, Sutton struggled to pick up league points and were knocked out of the FA Cup and Trophy in the early rounds by lower league teams.
 At the beginning of 2018 with the team having only 5 wins and 5 draws from 29 games and a goal difference of minus 48 the decision was once again taken to change the management.
 Neil Tooth (Toothy) was reappointed with a new management team and reinvigorated the team doubling the number of wins and being competitive in almost all the remaining games.
 However, the deficit inherited was too great and relegation became something of a formality.

-● Relegation saw us competing in the Southern League Division One Central for the 2018/19 season.
-Toothy completely rebuilt his squad and, unsurprisingly, this took time to come together and there were some early season disappointments.
-However, given a little time, and how often have Managers at all levels craved for that, the new squad with its balance of experience and youth got to grips with the league and two very good runs in the season saw us finish 5th and qualify for the Play-offs.
-This saw us lose 3–2 after extra -ime to Bromsgrove Sporting in front of a crowd of 1,850 in what was possibly the best and most exciting game of the season.
+● Relegation saw us competing in the EVO-STICK League South: Division One Central for the 2018/19 season.
+‘Toothy’ completely rebuilt his squad and, unsurprisingly, this took time to come together and there were some early season disappointments.
+However, given a little time, and how often have Managers at all levels craved for that, the new squad with its balance of experience and youth got to grips with the league and two very good runs in the season saw us finish fifth and qualify for the Play-offs.
+This saw us lose 3–2 after extra-time to Bromsgrove Sporting in front of a crowd of 1,850 in what was the best and most exciting game of the season possibly.
 Other highlights were a good FA Cup run which saw us beat Rushall Olympic of the South Premier League Central after a replay before losing to Alfreton Town of the National League North in another replay.
 We had a little earlier lost on penalties to another National League North Team, Leamington, in the Birmingham Senior Cup.
-Our last game of the season was against Boldmere St. Michaels in the final of the Walsall Senior Cup where we lost 2 – 0.
-Coming so close after the Play-off Semi-Final this just proved a game to far for the team.
+Our last game of the season was against Boldmere St. Michaels in the Final of the Walsall Senior Cup where we lost 2 – 0.
+Coming so close after the play-off semi-final this just proved a game to far for the team.